Day Trading in India 2021 – How to Start

 - Spreads – As a day trader you have to demand competitive spreads.
 Find brokers with tight spreads and your bank balance will thank you for it.

-Do your research and read our online broker reviews first.
+Do your research and read our reviews of Indian online brokers first.
 They should help establish whether your potential broker suits your trading style.

 Some brokers will also list pages in Hindi, IQ Option is one such broker: